How can a fashion label truly be sustainable and ethical?

 What is A.BCH doing about Carbon Emissions?

-In regards to our raw material carbon emissions, we work with several CO2 neutral mills and factories to achieve the lowest outputs of carbon in production.
-In fact, all our linen is woven in a completely carbon neutral mill in Belgium.
+When it comes to raw materials, we work with CO2 neutral mills to achieve the lowest outputs of carbon in production, for example all our linens and hemps are woven in a carbon neutral mill in Belgium.

 Does organic fibre farming have a lower carbon footprint than conventional?

 Actually, organic farming is thought to produce around 43% less greenhouse gasses than conventional farming.
 This is due to a variety of things, such as soil health and minimal to no use of chemicals and the synthesising of nitrogen fertilisers.
 Organic farming also "stores" around 100-400kg of carbon per hectare to the soil per year (also known as a carbon sink and in case you were wondering, that's a good thing).
 This makes for one great reason to source GOTS certified organic whenever linen or cotton is required or to seek out top performers in the local farming sector, like the St George Farm in Queensland that we source from for some products.

 Which fibre, fabric or material is the most environmentally friendly?